Professor Kevin Keasey

 - ‘When Banks Grow Too Big for their National Economies: Tail Risks, Risk Channels and Government Guarantees’, Journal of Financial and Quantitative Analysis, 2018, 52, 5, 1-26, (with J. Hagendorff and F. Vallascas).

-He has supervised over 50 PhD students, many now occupying senior positions in academia and the corporate world.
+Alongside and part of his research career, he has supervised over 50 PhD students, many now occupying senior positions in academia and the corporate world.

-He has led a number of externally funded research projects with a value in excess of £3m.
+Finally, he has led a number of externally funded research projects with a value in excess of £3m.

 As well as establishing, leading and building academic units and programmes, Kevin has substantial and extensive experience as an entrepreneur (listed and private), a corporate director (Main and Aim listed) and a mentor to senior executives in the private and public sectors.
+He has been actively involved in all parts of the corporate life cycle from many perspectives (running and being a director of companies, funding from private equity, sitting on the Northern Panel of the Stock Exchange, being a judge of Entrepreneur of the Year, etc.).

 - Director, International Banking Institute (IBI)